How good is the Peak Design Travel Tripod?

 The Tripod Floor at Yodobashi Camera in Shinjuku, Tokyo – Japan

 We’re not going to lie – in general, we love Peak Design products and use many of them.
-They have always lead the way with innovative, high-quality, practical products for photographers in a market where there is a lot of competition.
+They have always led the way with innovative, high-quality, practical products for photographers in a market where there is a lot of competition.
 Besides that, if you’ve ever watched any of their YouTube videos, they are pretty cool and occasionally funny guys (at least, we think they’re funny).

 Some of their products that we use are – The Peak Design Everyday Sling Bag 10L (both V1 & V2) camera bag is used almost exclusively in favour of our backpack camera bags these days.
-All our cameras are supported by the Slide Strap and on the odd occasion, we will use the Capture Clip, LensKit, Shell, and Clutch products, depending on our shooting requirements.
+All our cameras are supported by the Slide Strap and on the odd occasion, we will use the Capture Clip, LensKit, Shell, Cuff, Leash, and Clutch products, depending on our shooting requirements.

 Depending on which model of Peak Design tripod you consider (Carbon Fibre or Aluminium) the overall weight will differ.
 The Carbon Fibre weighs in at 1.27kg and the Aluminium at 1.56kg, making the weight of the Peak Design tripod very impressive.
 We thought that our current Carbon Fibre tripods were light (1.8kg).
 In travel photography, every bit of weight saving is appreciated.
 As mentioned above, when we travel we can be walking 12+ hours a day and as we carry at least one tripod with us at all times, this is a definite advantage.
 You may find other tripods listed online that are lighter, just keep in mind that this may be due to a couple of factors, such as –